lingui/js-lingui/website/docs/ref/core.md

 ## Overview

-`@lingui/core` package exports the global instance of `i18n` object.
-Simply import it and use it:
+`@lingui/core` package exports the global instance of `i18n` object, which you may import and use as follows:

 ```ts
 import { i18n } from "@lingui/core";